-- (a) It is unlawful for a person to chain, tether, cage, or stake out a domestic animal that is in the person's custody and: - 3 (1) With a tether that is not a reasonable length given the size of the animal and available 4 space; - (2) With a tether that allows the animal to become entangled in a manner that risks the

-6 health and safety of the animal; 7 (3) In such manner that the animal is not able to easily stand, sit, lie, turn around, and 8 make all other, normal body movements in a comfortable, normal position for the animal; 9 (4) In such a manner that the animal may go beyond the property line of the owner or 10 custodian of the animal unless the person has obtained permission from the owner of the affected 11 property; or 12 (5) Leave outside during extreme weather conditions, including, but not limited to, extreme 13 heat, freezing or near-freezing temperatures, thunderstorms, tornadoes, or floods, unless 14 adequate food, potable water, shade, shelter and protection is provided.
-15 (b) Unlawful confinement of an animal does not include: 16 (1) Using a handheld leash for the purposes of walking a dog, cat, or other domestic 17 animal; 18 (2) Securing a dog pursuant to the requirements of a campground, recreational area, or 19 other public area; or 20 (3) Securing a dog or other domestic animal for transportation.
-21 (c) Any person in violation of this section is guilty of a misdemeanor and, upon conviction 22 thereof, shall be fined not less than \$100 nor more than \$500. §61-8-19e.
+- (a) It is unlawful for a person to chain, tether, cage, or stake out a domestic animal that is in the person's custody and: - 3 (1) With a tether that is not a reasonable length given the size of the animal and available 4 space; - (2) With a tether that allows the animal to become entangled in a manner that risks the health and safety of the animal; - (3) In such manner that the animal is not able to easily stand, sit, lie, turn around, and make all other, normal body movements in a comfortable, normal position for the animal; - (4) In such a manner that the animal may go beyond the property line of the owner or custodian of the animal unless the person has obtained permission from the owner of the affected property; or - (5) Leave outside during extreme weather conditions, including, but not limited to, extreme heat, freezing or near-freezing temperatures, thunderstorms, tornadoes, or floods, unless adequate food, potable water, shade, shelter, and protection is provided based upon the breed, age, general health of the dog, and its ability to handle the environment. - (b) Unlawful confinement of an animal does not include: - 17 (1) Using a handheld leash for the purposes of walking a dog, cat, or other domestic 18 animal; - (2) Securing a dog pursuant to the requirements of a campground, recreational area, or other public area; or

+21 (3) Securing a dog or other domestic animal for transportation.

+(c) Any person in violation of this section is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than \$250 nor more than \$500.

+§61-8-19e.
 Hoarding of animals.
-1 (a) The hoarding of animals is unlawful and is prohibited.
-A person is guilty of hoarding 2 animals when he or she possesses a large number of companion animals, and: 3 (1) Fails to or is unable to provide food and water, adequate shelter and protection from 4 weather, veterinary care, and humane care and treatment, and 5 (2) Displays an inability to recognize or understand the nature of, or has a reckless 6 disregard for, the conditions under which the companion animals are living and the deleterious 7 impact they have on the companion animals and the owner's health and well-being.
-A person who 8 is found to be hoarding animals is guilty of a misdemeanor and, upon conviction thereof, shall be

-- 9 fined not more than \$500. - 10 (b) Animals found to be living under the conditions outlined in this section shall be taken - 11 from the hoarder and turned over to an animal shelter for proper care and relocation.
+- 1 (a) The hoarding of animals is unlawful and is prohibited.
+A person is guilty of hoarding 2 animals when he or she possesses a large number of companion animals, and: - (1) Fails to, or is unable to provide food and water, adequate shelter and protection from weather, veterinary care, and humane care and treatment, and - (2) Displays an inability to recognize or understand the nature of, or has a reckless disregard for, the conditions under which the companion animals are living and the deleterious impact they have on the companion animals and the owner's health and well-being.
+A person who is found to be hoarding animals is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than \$500. - (b) Animals found to be living under the conditions outlined in this section shall be taken from the hoarder and turned over to an animal shelter for proper care and relocation.